Journal articles

 Working papers

-• “Demand or coercion: Local support for non-state armed actors”, with Kristin M Bakke, article manuscript.
-Pre-analysis plan available here.
+• Rickard, Kit and Kristin M Bakke.
+“Demand or coercion: Local support for non-state armed actors”.
+Draft manuscript.

 Media